 Throughout the storytelling ad break, as the aliens got closer, their message became clearer, culminating with the Thinkbox 60-second ad making its broadcast debut.
 The idea behind this collaboration was to create intrigue throughout the break, and provide viewers with a ‘penny drop’ moment at its end as they saw the alien story revealed.

 These creative media breaks took place during Captain Phillips on ITV, Big Fat Quiz of the Year on Channel 4, Love Actually on ITV2, Game of Thrones on Sky Atlantic, Conviction on Sky Living and Transformers on Sky One.
 You can see how the break worked here.

 Following the retirement of the star of Thinkbox’s previous TV ads – Harvey the dog is currently writing a memoir – we wanted to do something completely different in style and tone: something that entertains viewers, stands out in the ad break, and clearly shows the power of TV advertising.
 We believe this new TV ad brings to life the scale, cultural reach, impact and synchronicity of TV advertising.
 It shows that if you want to speak to the whole nation at the same time and have a genuine impact, then you use TV.
 Aliens are optional.

 Andrew MacGillivray Marketing Director, Thinkbox

-This is the first TV ad Thinkbox has made since concluding its highly successful trilogy of ads featuring Harvey the dog, who has retired to write his memoirs.
+This was the first TV ad Thinkbox made since concluding its highly successful trilogy of ads featuring Harvey the dog, who has retired to write his memoirs.
 Thinkbox’s TV campaigns are the most successful communications it has undertaken, building awareness of the organisation and the power of TV advertising and encouraging advertisers to get in contact to find out what TV can do for them.